-Plot no. 4, Industrial Area, Village Katha, Bhatoli K.alan Dist.
+Plot no. 4, Industrial Area, Village Katha, Bhatoli Kalan Dist.
 Solan Baddi - 173205 Himachal Pradesh

-XXI.Investor Queries and Grievances Redressal
+XXII.
+Investor Queries and Grievances Redressal

-Shareholders can send their correspondence to the Company with respect to their shares, dividend, request for annual reports and shareholder grievances, at the contact details given below:
+Shareholders can send their correspondence to the Company with respect to their shares, dividend, request for annual reports and shareholder grievances.